eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 When ready, merge the `develop` branch into `master`, and push them to GitHub.

-Wait for the GitHub Actions to confirm that the build passed.
+Wait for the CI to confirm that the build passed.

 ### Trigger the Jenkins master build